Artimes215/NixOS_Gaming/README.md

 While it isn't *required*, it's strongly advised that you take a look at either of them and modify them to your needs.

+> [!NOTE]
+> This will be removed in the future and the repository will be updated to default to a single system.

 ## Notice